siznax/wptools/NOTES.md

 WPTools NOTES
 =============

+This is the current wptools knowledge base.

-“For reading, there will never be enough time” —Harold Bloom
+_“For reading, there will never be enough time” —Harold Bloom_

 * https://www.mediawiki.org/wiki/API:Main_page
 * https://www.mediawiki.org/wiki/Web_APIs_hub